 Suspension and Expulsion: District Reports

-Where do these reports come from?
+Where is the data in these reports from?

 CfJJ has published reports for all districts whose enrollment in 2022 was at least 5,000 students, but you can request a report for your district using the contact information below.